Lightning-AI/litdata/README.md

 # Infinite cloud data processing

-If you want to scale data processing, you typically need more machines and if you do this yourself, this becomes very tedious and can take a long time.
+If you want to scale data processing, you typically need more machines and if you do this yourself, this becomes very tedious and can take a long time to get there..

-Instead, create a free account on the [Lightning.ai](https://lightning.ai/) platform .
+Instead, create a free account on the [Lightning.ai](https://lightning.ai/) platform and use as many machines as you need from code.

-With the platform, the `map` operator can start multiple machines to make data processing drastically faster as follows:
+On the platform, simply specify the number of nodes and the machine type you need as follows:

 ```python
 from litdata import map, Machine